Trees on your property

 Residents are advised to keep records of any pruning works carried out in order to prove the works were exempt should it be needed.

-More information on which plants and trees you can prune, remove or transplant on your property is available in Part G - Vegetation Management of Willoughby Development Control Plan (WDCP).
+More information on which plants and trees you can prune, remove or transplant and any exemptions that may apply please review Part G – Vegetation Management of Willoughby Development Control Plan (WDCP) ReadSpeakerIf you require further assistance or information, please contact Council on 9777 1000.

 Applying for a permit